01 · legal

 We do not knowingly collect personal information from users under the age of 18.
 If we become aware that a user under 18 has created an account, we will terminate that account and delete the associated data immediately.
 Parents or guardians who believe a minor is using Tomoni should contact us at contact@exp2.io.

-8. International data transfers.
+9. International data transfers.

-exp² is based in the United States.
+exp² PBC is based in the United States.
 If you are located outside the United States, data you submit to Tomoni may be processed in the United States and in the regions where our service providers (Anthropic, Supabase, the connected-account providers you authorize) operate.
 By using Tomoni, you consent to this processing.

-9. Changes to this policy.
+10. Changes to this policy.

 We may update this policy from time to time.
 When we do, we will update the date at the top of this page.
 Material changes — particularly any changes to what we collect or how we use it — will be communicated to active users by email.
 Your continued use of Tomoni after changes constitutes acceptance of the updated policy.

-10. Contact.
+11. Contact.

-exp² (Experience Experiment)
+exp² PBC (Experience Experiment)

 Moses Pan, Founder